-Below, we’ve listed 7 of the top benefits of using call center scripts, and some of our best tips for creating scripts that help improve customer satisfaction.
+Below, we've listed 7 of the top benefits of using contact center scripts, and some of our best tips for creating scripts that help improve customer satisfaction.

 Benefits of Using Call Center Scripts